-Your cameras burst mode will allow you to take several photographs in quick succession whilst you hold the shutter release button.
-This is great for twitchy, unpredictable animals as it increases the chance of getting a perfectly timed shot.
+Your camera’s burst mode will allow you to take several photographs in quick succession whilst you hold the shutter release button.
+This is great for fast animals with unpredictable movements as it increases the chance of getting a perfectly timed shot.
 Just make sure you have plenty of large-capacity memory cards to store all those image files!

 Make use of your telephoto lens

-A standard lens is fine for landscapes or when you can get close to the subject you are shooting.
-However, a telephoto lens is usually a better option in zoos as it will allow you to zoom in close to the animals.
-A telephoto lens will magnify the subject, allowing you to capture much more detail.
+A standard lens is fine when you can get reasonably close to the subject you are shooting.
+However, a telephoto lens might be better for subjects which are further away.
+Using one at the zoo will allow you to zoom in closer to the animals.
+A telephoto lens will magnify the subject, allowing you to capture more close-up detail.

 If you don’t have a telephoto lens then you could decide to concentrate your photography on larger animals or animals you can get closer to.

-Harsh, bright sunlight is not desirable for a day of outdoor zoo photography.
-You are likely to get better results on cloudy days when the clouds act as a natural diffuser for the sunlight.
+Harsh, bright sunlight might not be desirable for a day of outdoor zoo photography.
+You might get better results on cloudy days when the clouds act as a natural diffuser for the sunlight.

 If you do happen to be shooting on a bright day then you might be better pictures photographing animals which are in the shade.